 33. Christmas Kids Terrarium

 Terrariums are fun, interactive crafts that kids love to get creative with.
 Simply buy a terrarium container and give your kids all the festive supplies they need to build their mini display.

 34. Repurposed Art Christmas Gifts

 Running out of space for your kids’ gifts?
 Looking for some cute gift ideas from the kids for your loved ones?
-If so, consider uploading their artwork and using it to create new Christmas gifts.
-Find more instructions on this fun gift idea and art project with our resource on how to turn kids artwork into gifts.
+If so, consider uploading their artwork and using it to create new Christmas gifts like a photo book or holiday card.

 35. Gingerbread House Decorating